Fantastic Things to Do in Sifnos, Greece

 Rental Homes in Sifnos

 Villa Celestina: Less than 14 km from the port of Kamares, this rental home offers direct access to a secluded beach in a tranquil area in Chrisopigi.
+The villa has a garden and a sun terrace, and it features three bedrooms, a comfortable living room, a fireplace, and a fully equipped kitchen.

 Click here for more information and to get the latest prices.